vontell/EasyAPI/README.md

 ###Currently Supported APIs:
 - MapQuest Directions V0.2 (Partial)
 - Google Directions (Partial)
+- Parcio Parking API (Personal Company Use, Partial)

 ---
 ###Recent Changes
+> Parcio API V0.1 - Started object for using the Parcio Parking API

 > Open Direction 0.3 - Downloading API data is now a seperate step

-> Constructors Class - Added a method that allows you to add and modify parameters of an existing URL
+> Constructors Class - Added a method for posting data which is in JSON format

 ---
 ### Gradle Dependency